-2022 Inspection 2 Overview of the 2022 Inspection and Historical Data by Inspection Year 3 Part I: Inspection Observations 5 Part I.A: Audits with Unsupported Opinions 5 Part I.B: Other Instances of Non-Compliance with PCAOB Standards or Rules 5 Part I.C: Independence 6 Part II: Observations Related to Quality Control 7 Appendix A: Firm's Response to the Draft Inspection Report A-1
+2022 Inspection .
+2 Overview of the 2022 Inspection .
+3 Part I: Inspection Observations .
+5 Part I.A: Audits with Unsupported Opinions .
+5 Part I.B: Other Instances of Non-Compliance with PCAOB Standards or Rules .
+5 Part I.C: Independence .
+6 Part II: Observations Related to Quality Control .
+7 Appendix A: Firm's Response to the Draft Inspection Report A-1